-This process of fermenting vegetables the traditional way, in absence of a starter culture like whey, is also known as wild fermentation a term that was popularized by Sandor Katz in his book of the same name.
+This process of fermenting vegetables the traditional way, in absence of a starter culture such as whey, is also known as wild fermentation a term that was popularized by author and fermentation enthusiast Sandor Katz.
 That is, you're using wild strains of bacteria rather than the "domesticated" strains of bacteria in a starter culture to ferment and preserve your foods.

 Fermented Foods That Don't Need a Starter

-- All fermented vegetable dishes including sauerkraut, sour pickles, sauerruben, kimchi etc.
+- All fermented vegetable dishes including sauerkraut, sour pickles, sauerruben, kimchi.